Random lattice triangulations: Structure and algorithms: Introduction

-This leads to a fundamental question of both algorithmic and structural interest, posed by Emo Welzl and others~\cite{Welzl}: what is the {\it mixing time\/} of the Glauber dynamics, i.e., the number of random flips until the dynamics is close to the stationary distribution?
+This leads to a fundamental question of both algorithmic and structural interest, posed by Welzl and others~\cite{Welzl}: what is the \textit{mixing time} of the Glauber dynamics, that is, the number of random flips until the dynamics is close to the stationary distribution?
 The pictures in Figure~\ref{fig:simulations}, together with the actual Glauber dynamics simulations used to generate them, suggest the following conjecture.
-When $\lambda<1$ there are no long-range correlations between edges, and we would expect the mixing time to be small; when $\lambda>1$, the large ``frozen" regions of aligned edges take a very long time to break up, and consequently the mixing time should be large.
-We may summarize this in: \begin{conjecture} (a) For any fixed $\lambda<1$, the mixing time of the Glauber dynamics is ${\rm poly}(m+n)$ (specifically, $O(mn(m+n))$). (b) For any fixed $\lambda>1$, the mixing time is exponential in $(m+n)$ (specifically, $\exp(\Omega(mn(m+n)))$). \end{conjecture} The ``critical" case $\lambda=1$ appears to be rather delicate: while large regions tend to form, they tend not to be stable over long time scales, and the behavior of the mixing time is less clear.
+When $\lambda<1$ there are no long-range correlations between edges, and we would expect the mixing time to be small; when $\lambda>1$, the large ``frozen'' regions of aligned edges take a very long time to break up, and consequently the mixing time should be large.
+We may summarize this in: